switcherapi/switcher-api/README.md

 2. Add .env-cmdrc file into the project directory (use '.env-cmdrc-template')
 3. Replace values such as secret keys and URLs

-### Running Switcher API from Docker Composer script
+### Running Switcher API from Docker Composer manifest file

 This option leverages Switcher API and Switcher Management with minimum settings required to start using.